fifiinart/LogicParser/README.md

 As you can tell with that last one, parentheses are automatically added because each logical expression is parsed as a `{left} {operator} {right}` value.

 ## Feedback, Sugesstions, Bugs
-Any feedback, suggestions, or bugs can be mentioned in my [Discord Server](https://discord.gg/KK2fQe5).
+Any feedback, suggestions, or bugs can be mentioned in my [Discord Developer Server](https://discord.gg/KK2fQe5).